San Diego Bicycle Accident Lawyer

 Common Causes of Bicycle Accidents in San Diego

-In 2012, there were a reported 19,091 cycling casualties in the United States.
+In just one year there were a reported 19,091 cycling casualties in the United States.
 This included 15,751 minor injuries, 3,222 serious injuries, and 118 deaths.
 Approximately 75% of these casualties occurred in urban areas during daylight hours.
 Some of the most common causes of these accidents include:

 - Improper Passing.
 When a driver approaches a cyclist and is looking to pass, it is important to provide adequate spacing.
 Too often, a driver will overtake a cyclist without giving enough room and clip them on the way by.

 - Faulty Equipment.
 Poorly designed or manufactured bicycle equipment can lead to wrecks or malfunctions resulting in injury.
 This may involve tires, spokes, gears, seats, frames, or any other feature or part.

 - Poor Conditions.
 When the road is icy or wet from inclement weather, it can be particularly difficult for bicycles to grip the road and make turns.
 At night time, it’s also hard for drivers to see cyclists on the road.
 Poor conditions are a leading cause of bicycle accidents.

 These are only some examples of negligent behavior leading to serious injuries for cyclists after a traffic collision.
 To review your unique accident in depth, contact our San Diego bicycle accident lawyers today to schedule a free, no obligation consultation.

 Common San Diego Bicycle Accident Injuries